alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 ### Size and duration

 It should be sizeable and last long enough to be representative of the overall deployment.
-Terminating a canary deployment after receiving just a handful of queries doesn’t provide a useful signal for systems characterized by diverse queries with varied functionality.
+Terminating a canary deployment after receiving just a handful of queries doesn't provide a useful signal for systems characterized by diverse queries with varied functionality.
 The higher the processing rate, the less time is required to get a representative sample in order to ensure the observed behavior is actually attributable to the canaried change, and not just a random artifact.

 ### Traffic volume

 We need to receive enough traffic on the system to ensure it has handled a representative sample, and that the system has a chance to react negatively to the inputs.
 Typically, the more homogeneous the requests, the less traffic volume you need.

-Time of day Performance defects typically manifest only under heavy load, so deploying at an off-peak time likely wouldn’t trigger performance-related defects.
+Time of day Performance defects typically manifest only under heavy load, so deploying at an off-peak time likely wouldn't trigger performance-related defects.

-Metrics to evaluate The representativeness of a canary is tightly connected to the metrics we choose to evaluate (which we’ll discuss later in this chapter).
+Metrics to evaluate The representativeness of a canary is tightly connected to the metrics we choose to evaluate (which we'll discuss later in this chapter).
 We can evaluate trivial metrics like query success quickly, but other metrics (such as queue depth) may need more time or a large canary population to provide a clear signal.

 Frustratingly, these requirements can be mutually at odds.
 Canarying is a balancing act, informed both by cold analysis of worst-case scenarios and the past realistic track record of a system.
-Once you’ve gathered metrics from past canaries, you can choose canary parameters based upon typical canary evaluation failure rates rather than hypothetical worst-case scenarios.
+Once you've gathered metrics from past canaries, you can choose canary parameters based upon typical canary evaluation failure rates rather than hypothetical worst-case scenarios.

 ## Selecting and Evaluating Metrics

 ### Metrics Should Indicate Problems

 First and foremost, the metric needs to be able to indicate problems in the service.
-This is tricky because what constitutes a “problem” isn’t always objective.
+This is tricky because what constitutes a "problem" isn't always objective.

 We typically recommend using SLIs as a place to start thinking about canary metrics.
 Good SLIs tend to have strong attribution to service health.
 If SLIs are already being measured to drive SLO compliance, we can reuse that work.

-If the idea of acceptable behavior is overly strict, we will get lots of false positives; that is, we will think a canary deployment is bad, even though it isn’t.
+If the idea of acceptable behavior is overly strict, we will get lots of false positives; that is, we will think a canary deployment is bad, even though it isn't.
 Conversely, if a definition of acceptable behavior is too loose, we will be more likely to let a bad canary deployment go undetected.

 In this case, our best metrics are likely the HTTP return codes and latency of response because their degradation most closely maps to an actual problem that impacts users.